 |60'' Length x 30'' Girth (~80lbs)|

-This fish was caught on Lac St-Louis near Montreal using classic bottom fishing tactics.
+This fish was caught in Fall 2017 on Lac St-Louis near Montreal using classic bottom fishing tactics.
 Simply anchored in ~40ft of water and threw out a slip sinker rig baited with nightcrawlers.
 Specifically, 50lb braid mainline with a 50lb fluorocarbon leader, a 4oz weight, and a 5/0 octopus hook.
 This was not an easy fish to handle; my girlfriend Alexandra had to help me get it in the boat as we did not have a net with us.

 Before catching the sturgeon above in 2017, this was my largest fish for a long period of time.
 I'm not sure of the exact year this fish was caught, but I must have been around 12 years old.
 I remember the captain asking me if I had experience fishing in the ocean to determine whether I would be able to handle it; I responded that I had indeed been offshore before, but this fish still gave me quite a ride!
 It even managed to run off into another boat's lines.
 Needless to say, this fish put up the hardest fight of any I've caught so far.

 |50" Length x 22" Girth (~30lbs)|